antonvh/UartRemote/MicroPython/ESP32/README.md

 # Commands in UartRemote for remote loading of modules
 ## UartRemote.add_module(module_name)
 This command send a command to the other side instructing it to import the module with name `module_name`.
 The `module_name` argument has type string.
-After import the module, the remote side calls the function `<module>.add_commands()`.
+After importing the module, the remote side calls the function `<module>.add_commands()`.
 This is a function that you should add to the modules you want to remotely import.

 ## UartRemote.get_remote_commands()
 This command returns an array containing the commands available by the remote uartremote.
 You will see a number of default built-in commands such as `echo`.
-This methos can be used to query the commands that are added by remotely importing a new module.
+This method can be used to query the commands that are added by remotely importing a new module.